-- a) Butler-Perozzi Fountain: Request for recommendation Presenter - Mike Gardiner, Ashland Parks Foundation - b) PAAC regular meeting time change: Suggested 4:00-5:30 on the Third Thursday of the month, and allow In Person and Zoom participation - c) Review and approval of proposed "Public Arts Collection" Rack Cards
+- a) Butler-Perozzi Fountain: Request for recommendation Presenter - Mike Gardiner, Ashland Parks Foundation - b) PAAC regular meeting time change: Suggested 4:00-5:30 on the Third Thursday of the month and allow In Person and Zoom participation. - c) PAAC endorsement of the May 20-21st Ashland Gallery Association "A Taste of Ashland" event and consider a motion to recommend Council endorsement of a proclamation for Art, Food and Wine Week for May 15-21st, 2023. - d) PAAC review and approval of Ashland Art Collection Rack Cards - e) Consider a motion to Designate the Downtown Historic district as the next Marking Ashland Places (MAP) district, in agreement with the Historic Preservation Advisory Committee.